 Some of our best friends from college are expecting their first baby, and we are so excited for them!
 The mom is a math professor and the dad loves dumb dad jokes, so I decided to combine the two to create the perfect onesie for their baby: the acute baby onesie!
-Get it?! 🙂 They’re super simple to make, or you can find them for sale here in my Etsy shop with black, pink, or blue words if you don’t want to make one yourself!
+Get it?! 🙂 They’re super simple to make, or you can find them for sale in my shop with black, pink, or blue words if you don’t want to make one yourself!

 Acute Baby Onesie